katzwebservices/Gravity-Forms-Directory/trunk/readme.txt

 Add directory capabilities and other functionality to the great Gravity Forms plugin.

 == Description ==

+> __GravityView is landing soon.__
+> We're getting ready to release a totally re-written version of the Directory plugin!
+>
+> [Sign up for email updates](https://katz.co/gravityview/) to learn when it's released.

 ### Turn Gravity Forms into a Directory plugin